-For much of church history, the answer to the question ‘Can we understand the Bible?’ for most people would have been no. The simple reason being that the Bible was only available in Hebrew, Greek and Latin.
+For much of church history, the answer to the question ‘Can we understand the Bible?’ for most people would have been no. The simple reason being that the Bible was only available in Hebrew, Greek, and Latin.
 Most ordinary Christians in Christian Europe did not speak those languages.
-Even if they did, books had to be hand copied, and were very expensive.
+Even if they did, books had to be hand-copied and were very expensive.
 Only very rich people could afford books and many people could not read anyway.
 The clergy, people who were educated to read and explain the Bible, were necessary to teach the normal people what was in the Bible.

-The Clergy necessary to understand the Bible
+The clergy necessary to understand the Bible

-During the reformation, the time of great spiritual change in the 16th century, people started to translate the Bible in languages that common people in Europe used.
-English, German and so on.
+During the reformation, the time of great spiritual change in the 16th century, people started to translate the Bible into languages that common people in Europe used.
+English, German, and so on.
 Also, the printing press was invented, making Bibles much cheaper.
 Suddenly a lot of people could read the Bible for themselves.
 However, the Roman Catholic church was not very happy about that.
 They believed that it was dangerous to let people read the Bible for themselves without an educated person, a clergy member, to explain it to them.

 The Bible is clear in itself

 The leaders of the reformation did not agree, and they formulated a doctrine about the ‘Clarity of Scripture’.
 They argued that all the things we need to know for our salvation are explained clearly enough in the Bible, so that any ordinary person can understand it.
 This became widely accepted, and today all over the world, Christians have their own Bibles, and read and study them alone and with others.
 Missionaries still translate the Bible in more languages, so that even people in the remotest parts of the world can read the Bible for themselves.
 Other missionaries put Bibles in hotel rooms and hospitals and many other public places.
 Some Christians have to wait and pray for years to get their own Bible and they will take many risks to get it.

 The Bible is not always easy to understand